omni-us/pagexml/doc/PageXML-API.md

 Gets the default namespace of a document.

+#### Parameters
+* `doc` The XML document pointer.

+#### Returns
+The default namespace string.

 #### `public void `[`mktemp`](#_page_x_m_l_8cc_1a54bdec4c6dd5a11b008fc79598dfbd64)`(const char * tempbase,char * tempname)`

-Function that creates a temporal file using the mktemp command
+Function that creates a temporal file using the mktemp command.

 #### Parameters
 * `tempbase` The mktemp template to use, including at least 3 consecutive X.

+* `tempname` Pointer to where to store the temporal filename created.

 #### `public static std::vector< double > `[`project_2d_to_1d`](#_page_x_m_l_8cc_1aa295be52a9f7d03cb5a745bc6b2550e9)`(std::vector< cv::Point2f > points,cv::Point2f axis,double yoffset)`